 Medicaid is a joint federal-state program that provides health coverage for low-income people and plays a critical role in providing health coverage for women of all ages and needs.
 It covers a comprehensive array of services including prenatal care, well-child visits, preventive services like mammograms and pap smears, and long-term care services including nursing home coverage.
 Over 33 million women and girls get their health coverage from Medicaid, and more than half of adult Medicaid recipients are women.
 The Affordable Care Act (ACA) expanded Medicaid eligibility to most individuals with incomes less than 138 percent of the Federal Poverty Level (FPL).
 As a result, 3.9 million non-elderly women gained health insurance coverage through Medicaid between 2013 and 2015.
 In 2015, more than 29 million children—nearly two in five children overall—received health coverage through Medicaid.
 Of the millions of children with Medicaid coverage, two in five lived in single-parent families headed by women.

 Title X Family Planning Program

 The Title X family planning program provides comprehensive family planning and related preventive health services to low-income women.
-In 2011, the program served over five million people, 92 percent of whom were women.
+In 2015, the program served more than 4 million people, 90 percent of whom were women.
 In 2015, 3.6 million users of Title X health services qualified for either subsidized or no-charge services and 66 percent (nearly 2.7 million) had family incomes at or below 100 percent of FPL.

 Maternal and Child Health Block Grant